 A diagnostic evaluation can be initiated by parents, yourself, or through a referral from a physician or other community-based practitioner.
 A team of clinicians will work with you and your family to design an individualized diagnostic evaluation that will likely include:

-- Intake appointment: Our social worker meets with you to gather background information to inform the assessment plan
+- Intake appointment: Our clinical social worker meets with you to gather background information to determine if an assessment is needed and to inform the assessment plan.

-- Testing Appointments: Appointments are led by a psychologist, psychiatrist, and additional clinical team members as needed.
-Evaluations are scheduled on three separate mornings (for approximately 3-4 hours each visit) to gather the following information:
+- Testing Appointments: Appointments are led by a psychologist and additional clinical team members as needed.
+Evaluations are scheduled on 2-3 separate mornings (for approximately 3-4 hours each visit) to gather the following information: